attack68/rateslib/docs/source/z_exogenous.rst

        id="pfizer_cds"
    )

-Now if we create the same *CDS* to explore as the previous cookbook page and use :meth:`~rateslib.instruments.Sensitivities.exo_delta` we expect something close to 78.75, if Bloomberg is correct and if we are replicating a similar setup to their model.
+If we next create the same *CDS* to explore as the previous cookbook page and use :meth:`~rateslib.instruments.Sensitivities.exo_delta` we expect something close to 78.75, if Bloomberg is correct and if we are replicating a similar setup to their model.